 3.Hear, O kings!
 Give ear, O princes!
 I will sing to Jehovah.
 I will play music to Jehovah, the God of Israel.

-4.O Jehovah, when you went out from Seir, when you marched from the country of Edom, the earth shook, the heavens poured, and the dark clouds poured down water.
+4.O Jehovah, when you went out from Seir, when you marched from the field of Edom, the earth shook, the heavens poured, yea, dark clouds poured down water.

 5.The mountains melted at the presence of Jehovah, the God of Sinai, at the presence of Jehovah, the God of Israel.

-6.In the days of Shamgar ben Anath, in the days of Jael, the highways were empty, and travelers took to the crooked paths.
+6.In the days of Shamgar ben Anath, in the days of Jael, the highways were empty, and travelers took to byways.

-7.The countryfolk ceased in Israel; they ceased until I, Deborah, arose.
+7.The villages were abandoned in Israel; they were abandoned until I, Deborah, arose.
 I arose as a mother to Israel.

-8.They had chosen new gods for themselves.
-Then war was at the gates, but neither shield nor spear was seen among forty thousand in Israel.
+8.When God chose new men, bread was in our gates, though neither shield nor spear was seen among forty thousand in Israel.

-10.You who ride tawny donkeys!
-You who sit on carpets!
+10.You who ride on light brown donkeys!
+You who sit on cloth!
 And you who walk on the road!
 Tell it

-12. Awake, O Deborah!
+12. (Awake!
+Awake, O Deborah!
 Awake!
 Awake!
-Awake!
 Sing a song!
-Rise, Barak!
-Lead your captive away, O son of Abinoam!
+Rise, O Barak!
+Lead your captives away, O son of Abinoam!)

-13. Then the remnant of noble men went down; the people of Jehovah went down for me against the mighty,
+13. Then, the remnant of noble men came down; the people of Jehovah came down for me against the mighty men,

-15. The rulers of Issachar were also with Deborah, and Issachar was thus with Barak.
+15.the rulers of Issachar also with Deborah (and so, Issachar was with Barak).
 Into the valley, at his heels, were they sent.
-The clans of Reuben had great resolutions of heart.
+The clans of Reuben had many resolutions of heart.

-16. Why did you tarry among the campfires, to hear the whistling for the flocks?
-The clans of Reuben had great searchings of heart.
+16. Why did you tarry between two camps? to hear noises of the flocks?
+The clans of Reuben had great deliberations of heart.

-17. Gilead stayed over beyond the Jordan.
+17. Gilead stayed beyond the Jordan.
 And O Dan!
-Why did he remain in ships?
+Why did he sojourn by ships?
 Asher sat on the seashore and stayed by his landings.

-18. Zebulun is a people that despised his life in the face of death, as well as Naphtali, on the heights of the field.
+18. Zebulun is a people whose soul scorned death, as well as Naphtali, on the heights of the field.

 19. Kings came; they joined in battle.
 Yea, kings of Canaan fought at Taanach, by the waters of Megiddo.
 They took no spoil of silver.

-20. The stars of heaven fought; from their courses they fought against Sisera.
+20. From heaven, the stars waged war; from their courses, they fought against Sisera.

-21. The Brook Kishon swept them away, the brook of ancient times.
-O Brook Kishon, my soul walks in strength.
+21. The Brook Kishon swept them away, the brook of ancient times, the Brook Kishon.
+March on, O my soul, in strength!

-22. How the horse hooves pounded at the gallop, the galloping of his powerful horses!
+22. How the hooves of the horse pounded at the gallop, the galloping of his powerful legs!

-23. Let them curse Meroz, says the messenger of Jehovah!
-Let them curse its inhabitants bitterly because they did not come to the help of Jehovah, to the help of Jehovah against the mighty!
+23. Curse Meroz! says the messenger of Jehovah.
+Curse its inhabitants bitterly because they did not come to the aid of Jehovah, to the aid of Jehovah against the mighty!

-24. Blessed be the woman Jael, wife of Heber the Kenite!
-She is most blessed of tent-dwelling women.
+24. Blessed among women is Jael, wife of Heber the Kenite!
+Among tent-dwelling women, she is blessed.

-26. She stretched out her left hand for the stake and her right hand for the workmen’s hammer.
-Then she struck Sisera; she destroyed his head, and struck through and pierced his temple.
+26. She stretched out her hand for the tent-peg and her right hand for the workmen’s hammer.
+Then she hammered Sisera; she smashed his head, and struck through and pierced his temple.

-27. Between her feet, he bowed down; he fell; he lay at her feet.
-He bowed down; he fell where he bowed.
-There he fell, destroyed.
+27. Between her feet, he bowed down; he fell; he lay.
+Between her feet, he bowed down; he fell where he bowed.
+There he fell down, destroyed.